tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * APIs work as endpoints, like old-time telephone operators.
 A request or call is submitted by a user to be connected to another entity.
 The API interprets the request and transmits the request to the target entity.
 The user then receives a response.

 * APIs are made by individual developers like the students, as well as private companies and corporations.
-Some APIs are free and others require payment for services.
+Some APIs are free, and others require payment for services.

 * There are a large number of FinTech APIs available that accelerate day-to-day financial analytics and data acquisition.
 These include Quandl and Wrap API, just to name two.

 Introduce Quandl and briefly demonstrate to students how to use an internet browser to submit a Quandl API call.

 * Quandl is a data mart of financial data.
 Quandl collects data from various sources, consolidates the data, and then makes it available to users.
-Quandl is a great product to use to extract financial data to calculate ROI, risk-to-reward ratio, etc. Quandl's data can be accessed by users via their API.
+Quandl is a great product to use to extract financial data to calculate ROI, risk-to-reward ratio, etc. Users can access Quandl's data via their API.
 The API supports multiple programming languages, including Python.

   ![quandl_flow.gif](Images/quandl_flow.gif)